Harish-Srinivas-07/random-bing-search/README.md

 ## Disclaimer ⚠️

 Just a small note!
-This app is for fun and learning purposes only.
+This prj is for fun and learning purposes only.
 The developer takes no responsibility for any issues while using the app.
 Enjoy the adventure! 😉